mtint/autonity-docs/source/hello-autonity/compose.rst

     -rw-r--r-- 1 clearmatics clearmatics   65 Feb 12 23:41 nodekey5
     -rw-r--r-- 1 clearmatics clearmatics 3.3K Feb 13 15:35 README.md

--  ``Dockerfile`` is used by Docker to build the image, that will be reused everytime you deploy a container
+-  ``Dockerfile`` is used by Docker to build the image that will be reused everytime you deploy a container
--  ``docker-compose.yml`` is used by Docker-Compose and it describes how the nodes should be deployed (what are the cointaner names, what images should be used, what is the order of deployment)
+-  ``docker-compose.yml`` is used by Docker-Compose and it describes how the nodes should be deployed (what are the container names, what images should be used, what is the order of deployment)
 -  ``autonity-start.sh`` script to start an autonity node, used evertime a container is deployed
 -  ``autonity-connect.sh`` script run everytime the
-   ``autonity-connector`` container is started (it connects 5 nodes to ech other, sets the coinbase value, and starts the miner)
+   ``autonity-connector`` container is started (it connects 5 nodes to each other, sets the coinbase value, and starts the miner)
 -  ``keystore`` directory with all the keystores (keystores are used to keep the private keys of the accounts, our keystores all use the password ``test``)